dkoh2018/java-data-structures-algorithms/README.md

 #### _**>> Author's Sidenote:**_

-_Keep in mind, I've spent a good chunk of time breaking down class definitions and driver code step by step and hopefully, you've picked up a lot along the way and NOT just by copy/pasting code._
+_Keep in mind, I've spent a good chunk of time breaking down class definitions and driver codes step by step.
+Hopefully, you've picked up a lot along the way._

 _Now, it's your turn to take the wheel a bit.
-I'll still be unpacking the logic, but reading and understanding the code?
-Consider it a personal challenge_
+I'll still be unpacking the logic, but reading and understanding the code? **Consider it a personal challenge**_

 ### **Selection Sort**